For questions or to reserve:

 • All onboard hand-crafted meals: 7 breakfasts, 6 lunches, and 7 dinners—including a special Captain’s Farewell Dinner, and complimentary wine and beer at dinner

-• An onboard lecture program and educational guidance of two naturalists, including an Orbridge Expedition Leader
+• An onboard lecture program and educational guidance of two naturalists plus an Orbridge Expedition Leader

 • Guided kayaking, hiking, walking, skiff excursions, and wildlife viewing where humpback whales, orcas, brown bears, Steller sea lions, harbor seals, sea otters, arctic terns, bald eagles, and other populations are frequently spotted